MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-deployment-scenarios-and-tools.md

 ---
 title: Windows 10 deployment tools (Windows 10)
-description: To successfully deploy the Windows 10 operating system and applications for your organization it is essential that you know about the available tools to help with the process.
+description: To successfully deploy the Windows 10 operating system and applications for your organization, it is essential that you know about the available tools to help with the process. ms.assetid: 0d6cee1f-14c4-4b69-b29a-43b0b327b877
-MSHAttr: PreferredLib /library
-ms.assetid: 0d6cee1f-14c4-4b69-b29a-43b0b327b877
-keywords: ["deploy volume activation BitLocker recovery install installation VAMT MDT USMT WDS"] ms.prod: W10 ms.mktglfcycl: deploy ms.sitesec: library
+keywords: ["deploy, volume activation, BitLocker, recovery, install, installation, VAMT, MDT, USMT, WDS"] ms.prod: W10 ms.mktglfcycl: deploy ms.sitesec: library